Abstentionism: Northern Ireland

 The Social Democratic and Labour Party (SDLP) became the Opposition on its formation on 21 August 1970 but that party withdrew from Stormont in July 1971.
 The SDLP participated in the assembly set up for the Sunningdale Agreement, and in the Constitutional Convention.
 It originally intended to boycott the election to the 1982 Assembly, but adopted abstentionism to avoid giving a free run to Sinn Féin.
 Brian Feeney suggests that Sinn Féin's "active abstention", where those elected acted as local spokespeople in the media, was more effective than the SDLP's policy of sending its representatives instead to the New Ireland Forum in Dublin.
 The SDLP's participation in the 1996–98 Northern Ireland Forum was intermittent.

 Sinn Féin adopted the "Armalite and ballot box strategy" in 1981, and first contested modern elections in Northern Ireland with the 1982 Assembly elections, from which they abstained.
 The 1983 ardfheis resolved to take seats in the European Parliament, as the 1985 ardfheis did for that year's local elections.
 Sinn Féin abstained from the Northern Ireland Forum.

 Since the establishment of the Northern Ireland Assembly under the 1998 Good Friday Agreement, both the SDLP and Sinn Féin have taken their seats in that body.
 SDLP MPs have consistently taken their seats in Westminster, in contrast to Sinn Féin MPs, who refuse to take their seats there.
 Sinn Féin MPs believe that as British political institutions should play no part in governing the people of Ireland, they as MPs should not make decisions on behalf of British people.

 Fianna Fáil's sole Stormont election came in 1933, when its leader Éamon de Valera agreed to stand as an abstentionist for South Down, where he had been a Sinn Féin MP in the 1920s.
 Fianna Fáil registered as a political party within Northern Ireland in 2007.
-In 2014 its leader Mícheál Martin announced it would contest elections from 2019.
+In 2014 its leader Micheál Martin announced it would contest elections from 2019.
 It has not made clear whether it will contest elections to Westminster.

 Republican Sinn Féin continue their long standing policy of abstentionism.
 It is not a registered party in Northern Ireland, but members have contested the Assembly elections as independents.
 When Saoradh, a dissident republican party, was established in 2016, it had not decided whether to contest elections, but said it would in any case abstain from taking up any seats won in Stormont, Westminster or Leinster House.